uvarc/rc-website/content/project/covid-saliva.md

   "health"
 ]
 draft = false
-projecttype = ["basic-science", "tools", "clinical-research", "microservices"]
+projecttype = ["basic-science", "tools", "clinical-research", "containers"]
 +++

 In cooperation with the UVA Saliva Testing Lab, the UVA Health System, and the Virginia Department of Health, the "Be SAFE" saliva